An exploration of the past, present and future of a Toronto landmark

 AboutIn 2030, College Park will celebrate a century since it first opened its doors as a beacon of Art Moderne architecture and Art Deco interior design in Toronto.

-Let’s shape the next century of an iconic landmark together.
+Let’s shape the next century of an iconic Toronto landmark together.

 Archives of Ontario